Rasheed Bailey: Winnipeg Blue Bombers

 Bailey joined the Winnipeg Blue Bombers in 2019, his first season in the Canadian Football League.
 He finished the year with 19 receptions for 206 yards.
 Bailey also helped the team as they fought their way into the 2019 Grey Cup, winning both playoff games on the road.
 He had two receptions for 15 yards as the club won their first Grey Cup in 30 years.
 Bailey signed a one-year contract extension with the Winnipeg Blue Bombers on January 14, 2021.
 During the 2021 season he had an increasing role in the Bombers' offence, helping the team lead the CFL on the offensive side of the ball.
 He had 52 catches for 629 yards both placed in the CFL's top 14, and had 5 touchdown passes as well.
 Bailey also picked up 58 yards on seven rushes.

 Bailey was asked about joining the Blue Bombers by media from his hometown Philadelphia in 2021 and he replied of playing for the team that "You think about Winnipeg and you say, ‘Where is Winnipeg?’ or some people might ask ‘What is the CFL?’
 But the moment I got here, I knew this is a football town.
 The crowd, the bells that ring, the horn, the cannon that goes off when we score touchdowns ... everything about it is just special."
 Bailey continued to play a key role on the Bombers in his sophomore season, helping the team to their second consecutive Grey Cup.
 There the Blue Bombers played against the hometown Hamilton Tiger-Cats again in a rematch.
 Bailey had a critical catch for 34 yards and caught the two-point conversion after the touchdown in overtime as the Blue Bombers won the 108th Grey Cup by a score of 33-25.
 He finished the game with three catches for 60 yards.

 After testing free agency, it was announced on February 17, 2023, that Bailey had signed a one-year contract with the Blue Bombers.
+He played in 18 regular season games in 2023 where he had 46 receptions for 508 yards and six touchdowns.
+Bailey became a free agent upon the expiry of his contract on February 13, 2024.

+Toronto Argonauts

+On February 26, 2024, it was announced that Bailey had signed with the Toronto Argonauts.
+He played in six games and recorded 24 receptions for 245 yards and two touchdowns, before being released on July 26, 2024, just prior to the team's game against the Blue Bombers.

+Ottawa Redblacks

+On August 29, 2024, it was announced that Bailey had signed a practice roster agreement with the Ottawa Redblacks.
+However, he did not dress in a regular season game in 2024 and his contract expired on November 3, 2024, following the Redblacks' loss in the East Semi-Final.